Azure-Samples/postgresql-samples-databases/README.md

-# Sample Databases for Azure Database for PostgreSQL flexible server
+# Sample Databases for Azure Database for PostgreSQL Flexilbe Server

 There are two sample database options for you to use:
 - [Adeventure works](./postgresql-adventureworks) : Use this sample to create a adventure works databases .